status-im/help.status.im/docs/en/your-profile-and-preferences/remove-a-status-profile-from-your-profile-list.md

     1. Click **Remove Profile** to confirm.

 !!! note
-    Within 30 days, you can [restore this profile][create-or-restore-your-status-profile-using-a-recovery-phrase] if you want to use it again.
+    Within 30 days, you can [restore this profile][create-or-restore-your-status-profile-using-the-recovery-phrase] if you want to use it again.

 --8<-- "includes/urls-en.txt"